 Networking requires commitment.
-Whether you are an individual coach or running a coaching business with other coaches, networking should be at the heart of your marketing strategy.
+Whether you are an individual coach or running a coaching business with other coaches, networking should be at the heart of your marketing strategy–so much so that you may even take help from a networking coach and opt for networking coaching.
 Now that you are aware of the importance of networking for coaches, put your best foot forward.

 1. What is the importance of networking in coaching?

 In coaching, networking plays a significant role in the expansion of your business.
 It helps build trust, support, and reputation.
 Most importantly, networking opens up windows of opportunity.

 You can get better at networking by carefully choosing who to connect with and who to follow up with.
 Since networking is a two-way street, you need to offer opportunities to your contacts as much as you receive.

 3. What are some of the effective ways for coaches to network?

 Some of the effective ways of networking for coaches are:

 - The purpose of networking should be clear in your head